Artak-bite/script/README.md

 ## In the beggining run "sudo chmod +x *.sh"
 ### NOTE.
 MySql password is hardcoded.
 Please consider changing the file before running the script.

 Install required programs
-Create root password and DB
+Create MySql root password and DB

     sudo sh install.sh
     sudo sh mysql.sh

 you can check links and connection with php to mysql using "localhost" and "localhost/adminer" 'login - root , password - mypass'

 It is change ssh port
 It is block connections
-And backups files
+And backup files

     sudo sh changessh.sh
     sudo sh blockconnec.sh